 But how do those key elements translate when we go digital?
 Long story short: it’s trickier to work the room and engage participants.
 Along came 2020, and after a year of adapting to remote collaboration, digital ideation still remains tough to replicate and get right.
 “Having to pivot to digital alternatives over the past year has made us completely rethink the magic that happens in a room in a different light,” notes Sasha McCune, Director at Conifer.
 “Part of what makes ideation possible is getting people to physically enter a new space and change their normal work environments.
 But right now, they are, for the most part, still trapped in the same room on a Zoom screen.”

 Digital Ideation Workarounds - Digital ideation loses a lot in translation, but one of the biggest challenges is finding ways to recreate the human and social synergies that happen when everyone is in the same space.
-It takes real planning and forethought to digitally approximate the synergies that come with an in-person ideation session.
-But innovation pipelines still need to be filled, and a hybrid workforce is going to remain the norm for many throughout the rest of 2021, and perhaps beyond.
-So how do we make it work?
+It takes real planning and forethought to digitally approximate the synergies of an in-person ideation session.
+But the innovation pipelines still need to be filled, and a hybrid workforce is going to remain the norm for several years and perhaps beyond.
+So, how do we make it work?

 “People have this thought that ideation is a blitz — that it's rapid and agile.
 And while it can be... if you think about the hours that go into a day of ideation, the best results might come from 30 people in a room putting their minds to something explicitly for 8 to 10 hours across two days.
 That is of A LOT of collective brainpower.